andrewmackrodt/dokarr/README.md

 Due to differences in symlink handling between CIFS [mfsymlinks](https://wiki.samba.org/index.php/UNIX_Extensions#Minshall.2BFrench_symlinks) and POSIX symlinks a conversion process must be run to recreate symlinks once booted to the new OS.
 The `convert-symlinks` script is provided to handle this process.
-Note that this is a **very slow** operation depending on the size of your media library.
+Note that this is a **slow** operation depending on the size of your media library.

 ```
 ./machine/share/convert-symlinks.sh -r "config/nginx/certs"
-./machine/share/convert-symlinks.sh -r "config/plex/Library/Application Support/Plex Media Server/Metadata"
+./machine/share/convert-symlinks.sh --path "*/_combined/posters" "config/plex/Library/Application Support/Plex Media Server/Metadata"Metadata"
 ```

 ### Reverse Proxy